Venafi/firefly-playground/docs/istio-firefly.md

 kubectl create ns venafi
 ```

 ## Step 5.
-Store the trustcahin/bundle for either the TLSPC built in CA or ZTPKI as a generic secret
+Store the trust chain bundle for either the TLSPC built in CA or ZTPKI as a generic secret

 ```sh
 # Store the certificate chain in K8s secrets